 2.1 Scope of Agreement.
 Customer and Gatherer from time to time during the term hereof may, but are not obligated to, enter into Transactions for Gathering Services to which this Agreement shall apply.
 Each Transaction shall be effectuated and evidenced as set forth in this Article 2 and shall constitute a part of this Agreement and all Transactions, together with this Agreement, shall constitute a single integrated agreement.
 It is acknowledged that the Parties are relying upon the fact that all Transactions, together with this Agreement, will form a single integrated agreement and that the Parties would not otherwise enter into any Transactions.
 Each Transaction shall be construed as one with this Agreement and any discrepancy between this Agreement and a Transaction shall be resolved in favor of the Transaction.

 2.2 Transaction Procedures.
 It is the intent of the Parties to facilitate Transactions in accordance with the agreed procedures in this Article 2 and assure that such Transactions are valid and enforceable as a result of the use of these procedures for the mutual benefit of the Parties.
-Any Transaction may be formed and effectuated by a written paper-based Confirmation (including by facsimile and/or counterparts).
+Any Transaction may be formed and effectuated by a written paper-based “Confirmation”, an example of which is attached hereto as Exhibit “A” (including by facsimile and/or counterparts).
 The Parties shall be legally bound by each Transaction from the time they agree to its terms in accordance with this Article 2 and acknowledge that each Party will rely thereon in doing business related to the Transaction.

 2.3 Confirmations.
 Gatherer does hereby adopt its letterhead including its address, as its signature on any Confirmation as the identification of Gatherer and authentication by Gatherer of the Confirmation, and such letterhead shall be sufficient to verify that Gatherer originated the Confirmation.
 The Parties agree that any objections to the contents of the Confirmation shall be made in writing on or before the Confirm Deadline for all purposes hereunder and at law.
 Upon issuance of a Confirmation and the passage of the Confirm Deadline, if no objection to the Confirmation has been then received, the Confirmation shall be conclusive evidence of the Transaction made the subject matter thereof and the final expression of all of its terms.